jbtule/cdto/README.md

  * Terminal plugin will try to avoid opening two windows on terminal.app's launch

 Version 2.0 (2005)
- * Ported to objective-c using appscript, boosting launch & execution speed
+ * Ported to Objective-C using Appscript, boosting launch & execution speed
- * properly resolves aliases
+ * Properly resolves aliases
- * no longer shows icon in dock on launch
+ * No longer shows icon in Dock on launch

 Version 1.0 (2003)
-  * targeted Panther OS X 10.3
+ * Gargeted Panther OS X 10.3
-  * was applescript
+ * Was AppleScript

 Pre 1.0 (2001)
-   Really old applescript
+   Really old AppleScript